Lucy Coen

 Notable Cases

 R v H [2024] Bradford Crown Court: Defence of H, who was charged with ABH and two counts of intentional strangulation.
-Following a 4-day trial, H was unanimously acquitted.
+Following a 4-day trial, H was acquitted.

 R v M [2024] Newcastle Crown Court: Led Junior for the defence of M, who was charged as a co-conspirator in six offences including conveying prohibited articles into prison.
 Case resolved with a plea to one lesser alternative offence.
+M ultimately sentenced to a community order.

 W v R [2023] Court of Appeal: Defence of W, who had pleaded guilty to an offence of stalking causing fear of violence.
 Lauren advised that the sentence imposed was manifestly excessive.
 She then successfully appeared before the Court of Appeal, who substituted the sentence of 27 months' imprisonment for one of 16 months.
 This meant the appellant had served his sentence and was immediately released.